Sinking of HMAS Sydney: HMAS Sydney

-Initially assigned to escort and patrol duties in Australian waters, Sydney was sent to the Mediterranean in mid-1940.Goldrick, in The Royal Australian Navy, p.
-111 Sydney operated against Italian naval forces for eight months, during which she participated in multiple battles, sank two Italian warships and several merchantmen, and supported convoy operations and shore bombardments.
-The cruiser was recalled to Australia in early January 1941: the need to rest the ship and personnel, plans to spread combat experience across the RAN fleet, and a desire to reinforce the nation following German raider activity in nearby waters were all factors.Cassells, The Capital Ships, p.
-150 Sydney was assigned to Fremantle, Western Australia, and resumed escort and patrol duties.
+Initially assigned to escort and patrol duties in Australian waters, Sydney was sent to the Mediterranean in mid-1940.
+Sydney operated against Italian naval forces for eight months, during which she participated in multiple battles, sank two Italian warships and several merchantmen, and supported convoy operations and shore bombardments.
+The cruiser was recalled to Australia in early January 1941: the need to rest the ship and personnel, plans to spread combat experience across the RAN fleet, and a desire to reinforce the nation following German raider activity in nearby waters were all factors.
+Sydney was assigned to Fremantle, Western Australia, and resumed escort and patrol duties.
 Command was handed over from Captain John Collins to Captain Joseph Burnett in May 1941.